TYPO3GmbH/content-typo3-universe/resources/markdown/terms-conditions.md

 1. We generally accept the following payment methods: cash in advance, credit card and payment through Paypal.
 We reserve the right not to accept certain payment methods for a given order and to refer to other payment methods.
 You are responsible for any costs associated with money transactions.

+1. All recurring payments using Credit Card and SEPA Direct Debit are handled via Stripe Inc.

 1. In the case of credit card purchases, your card will be charged when you place your order.

 1. You consent to receiving invoices and credits solely in electronic form.